raffenit/Folio-Library-Server/README.md

-# Kavita Reader
+# Book Server Interface

-A React Native (Expo) mobile app for reading ebooks, PDFs, and comics from your self-hosted [Kavita](https://www.kavitareader.com/) server.
+A React Native (Expo) mobile app for:
+- Reading ebooks, PDFs, and comics from your self-hosted [Kavita](https://www.kavitareader.com/) server
+- Listening to audiobooks and podcasts from your self-hosted [AudioBookShelf](https://www.audiobookshelf.org/) server

 ## Features